JessicaLim22/https---github.com-JessicaLim22-idAssignment1/README.md

 # idAssignment1
 This is my ID assignment 1 which is an about me website, which includes my resume page, portfolio page and contact page.
 I did this website about me to summarise and showcase what I have learnt, experienced and done throughtout all my years of studies as well as working.
+This website is catering to any company that is interesting in recruiting employees or any users or company that wants to get to know my what I have done and me better.

 Design process
 - As a user type, I would like to see the space being used up